 The roar of their pirate outboard was replaced by the hammering of rain.
 The wind picked up and soon we were cruising at six, then seven knots.
 It was a hefty cell, and the rain carried on well past midnight, shielding us until we were clear of Buenaventura.

-We limped into Tumaco harbor under the sheltered escort of the Colombian armada.
+Two days later, we limped into Tumaco Harbor under the sheltered escort of the Colombian armada.
 I hadn’t slept more than a few consecutive hours in almost two weeks.
-Total, we had four, almost five, encounters with would-be pirates (the last thwarted only by a radio call from the Tumaco Guardacosta).
+In total, we’d had four, almost five, encounters with would-be pirates (the last thwarted only by a radio call from the Tumaco Guardacosta).
 But what we found in Tumaco made the entire journey worth the risk.

 “My friend,” called a man, early after our arrival.
 “My friend, where are you from?”

-He was speaking English, and I almost ignored him because he began the way most solicitors did in Central America.
-But when I turned to find a small man approaching, there was no spread of items for sale.
-He was clean-shaven and he wore swim trunks with a tanktop.
-The smile plastered across his face couldn’t have been more genuine.
+He was speaking English and stumbling after us.
+I almost ignored him because he opened the way that most solicitors did in Central America.
+But when I turned to find a small man smiling and genuine, with no spread of items for sale, I stopped.
+He was clean-shaven and wore swim trunks with a tanktop.

-“Estados Unidos,” I responded, but he persisted in English.
+“Estados Unidos,” I responded, but he responded in English.

 “An American!” he said, as if to confirm his suspicions.
 “How do you like my country?”

-I kept my answers short, polite.
+I kept my answers short, but polite.
 We talked about the beauty of the people, the culture and the scenery.
-But then a crowd had begun gathering and Taylor made an impatient gesture to move on.
+A crowd began to gather around us, and Taylor getting anxious beside me.